HaidarEzio/HaidarEzio/README.md

 ## I'm a Front-end Web Developer, Video Editor, and Retro Gamer!

 <!-- - 🛠 I’m currently interviewing for remote Front-end developer positions ;) -->
+- 2025 Goals:
-- 2024 Goals: 1- Building my new secret project, codenamed "SunSetter" ;) 2- build up more knowledge on App development, and try new languages (Rust, Elixir etc...)
-3- Contribute more to Open Source projects
+  - Building my new secret project, codenamed "Pathfinder" ;)
+  - build up more knowledge on App development, and try new languages (Rust, Elixir etc...)
 <!-- - 👌 I’m looking to collaborate and actually realize some of the ideas we hack in real life ! -->
 - About myself: I'm a Comic Book Nerd and I play a lot of retro games (I'm a huge Resident Evil & Silent Hill fan !)